lips-hci/stereo_ae400/README.md

  - https://developer.nvidia.com/isaac/downloads

-Currently, latest Isaac release is 2019.2 (file name isaac-sdk-2019.2-30e21124.tar.xz).
-Download and save it to the folder ~/Download, or any directory you preferred.
+At this time, we are using the release [Isaac SDK 2019.2](https://developer.nvidia.com/isaac/download/releases/2019.2/isaac-sdk-2019-2-30e21124-tar-xz) and jetpack42 for the embedded-side.
+Download SDK and save it to the folder ~/Download, or any directory you preferred.

+:construction: [Isaac SDK 2019.3](https://developer.nvidia.com/isaac-sdk-20193) is released (with jetpack43) but we got some package missing build problems (no such package '@boost//') and are under working to fix it.

-4. git clone the LIPS stereo_ae400 workspace by the following commands:
+4. git clone the LIPS stereo_ae400 workspace by below commands:
 ```
 $ cd ~/Download
 $ git clone https://github.com/lips-hci/stereo_ae400.git
 ```
+:bulb: This workspace runs AE400 SDK **0.9.0.5** at host-side, and device firmware version 1.1.
+We will upgrade it soon!
+Please find latest developer resource from our open-source community https://github.com/lips-hci or [contact us](info@lips-hci.com).

 #### Learn more